Kubrat Pulev: Signing with Top Rank

-Pulev vs. Dinu, Booker
+Pulev vs. Dinu

-On 8 December 2018 Top Rank announced they had signed Pulev on a co-promotional multiyear deal.
+On 8 December 2018, Top Rank announced they had signed Pulev on a co-promotional multiyear deal.
 Bob Arum revealed the plan for 2019 was to have Pulev main event a card on ESPN against a known, in preparation for a future Anthony Joshua showdown.
 Arum had been interested in signing Pulev since they made a deal with Epic Sports to broadcast Pulev's fight against Hughie Fury on ESPN+.